4.2 Administration and governance

-- Advice on inclusive education (Advies over inschrijvingsrecht voor kinderen met spcifieke onderwijsnoden, 12 March 2018)
+- Advice on inclusive education (Advies over inschrijvingsrecht voor kinderen met spcifieke onderwijsnoden), 2018

-- Advice ‘With(out) a home.
-Homelessness from a child's perspective'
+- Advice on homelessness among children (With(out) a home.
+Homelessness from a child's perspective), 2016

-Uit De Marge (UIt De Marge) - Flemish Centre for youth work with disadvantaged children and young people.
+Uit De Marge is a Flemish Centre for youth work with disadvantaged children and young people.
 ‘Uit De Marge” actively contributes to the realization of the rights and equal opportunities for disadvantaged children and young people in Flanders.
-They focus on building a high quality youth work with disadvantaged children and young people and guide and support local and regional youth initiatives that (among others) work with disadvantaged children and young people.
+They focus on building a high-quality youth work with disadvantaged children and young people and guide and support local and regional youth initiatives that (among others) work with disadvantaged children and young people.
 Uit De Marge also supports youth work in general in his efforts towards socially vulnerable children and young people and other social sectors in their relation to socially vulnerable children and young people.

 Other NGO’s (non-governmental organisations)

 A brief selection of some of the most important NGO’s in Flanders working on social inclusion (including substantial focus and work with children, youth and young people):